jeffjl74/ACT_Notes/README.md

 The comparison shows the ***text*** differences at the line level.
 Formatting is ignored.
 Multiple spaces are ignored.
 Character case is ignored.

 Lines that are different are shown in yellow.
 Grey lines are used to keep the unchanged lines aligned - this works best if the difference window is wide enough to hold an entire note line on one screen line.

+The **[Replace]** button overwrites the "Original" note with the (first) received note.
+The delimiter line determines note boundaries.
+If there is more than one received note, the second and subsequent remain in the resulting note.

+The **[Discard]** button removes the "Received" note from the editor.
+The delimiter line determines note boundaries.
+If there is more than one received note, the second and subsequent remain in the resulting note.

 An example is shown below: